 The implication in these very titles is that people who have tied the knot have a higher calling or greater purpose in life than those who haven't.

 This mentality and false teaching leads many Christian singles to walk around with a “I’m half a person” frame of mind.
-Sometimes they carry themselves as if they believe they're castaways because they’ve bought into this lie that they are less than enough.
+Sometimes they carry themselves like castaways because they’ve bought into this lie that they are less than enough.

 Trust in the Lord with all your heart, and do not lean on your own understanding.

 I think it's natural for many singles to desire to be married.
 But I also think it's important to not make this the focal point in our lives.
 Instead, we should learn to be content in our circumstances and find joy in each day.